 Our app is the ultimate travel buddy; book tickets, check live train times, and more.

-Following a Government announcement on 4th January the Tier system has been replaced with a national lockdown with the main guidance being to stay at home.
-Full information on the national lockdown is available here.
+Further to the Government announcement on 22nd February, the roadmap for coming out of the national lockdown details when restrictions around travel will be lifted.
+Current guidance is to minimise travel.
+Full information on the Coronavirus restrictions are available here.
 The current Government and NHS guidelines for using public transport are here: England and Scotland.

 Due to social distancing measures there will be space for no more than half the usual number of passengers on the railway.
 Therefore if you have to travel, we recommend planning ahead and travelling off peak where possible - otherwise we can't guarantee you'll be able to board.

 Face coverings MUST be worn when using public transport and when in and around the station as transport hubs are included in the same requirements as retail outlets.
 Should part of your journey require the use of a rail replacement bus or coach, you are reminded that face coverings should continue to be worn throughout your journey.
 Government advice on face coverings.

 Please be considerate of others, hidden disabilities or medical conditions may mean that not everyone can wear a face covering.
 There are some exemptions including babies, children under 11 years old in England (under 5's in Scotland), people with disabilities and those with breathing difficulties.
 Further information on exemptions in England can be found here and in Scotland here.
 The penalty for failing to wear a face covering when not exempt is £200 for a first offence, doubling each time to a maximum fine of £6,400.

 The sunflower lanyard can be worn by customers who may have a hidden disability and are not able to wear a face mask.
 Sunflower lanyards can be collected from any TPE ticket office.